The Federal Work-Study Program increases students' opportunities to earn money by

 working part-time during the school year (up to 20 hours per week) and full-time during

 The Federal Work-study (FWS) program allows eligible students to earn paychecks to

 departments.
-This program helps increase FWS students’ job opportunities by providing
+This program helps create additional job opportunities for FWS students

 The university receives an annual budget of FWS funds from the federal government